 The full-colored maps ensure that you don’t lose your way while following a route.
 In addition, the 945 will give you information such as the distance remaining and a breakdown of the elevation you are on.
 As such, you know if you are nearing the top or there is still an incline in front of you.

 Overall, the Garmin Forerunner 945 is a remarkable running watch that offers in-depth tracking and training analysis as well as colored routes and the ability to play music, all while maintaining a lightweight design.
-The watch can give you 36 hours of GPS, making it one of the best running watches at the moment.
+The watch can give you 36 hours of GPS, making it one of the best running watches for beginners at the moment.

 Garmin Forerunner 945 Features for Sport Tracking